ThomasNoelIT/ThomasNoelIT/README.md

-# 👋 Salut, je suis Thomas Noel
+# 👋 Hi, I'm Thomas Noel

 💻 Developer passionate about automation, full-stack development, and open-source.

 🔍 I enjoy turning ideas into real projects by combining technical rigor with creativity.

 🎯 My goal is to design reliable, efficient, and accessible solutions tailored to the needs of both businesses and individuals.

 🤝 Open to collaborating on innovative projects, whether in software development, embedded systems, or the integration of modern tools (Docker, CI/CD, cloud).

 ---

 ## 🚀 Main Stack

 ### 🔹 Languages